JustinMountain/personal-blog/projects/running-ansible-in-my-homelab.md

         update_cache: true
 ```

 The most important line here is `state: present`.
 This instructs Ansible to make sure that the latest qemu-guest-agent package is installed.
-When we run this playbook for the first time, it will install the package and result in a 'changed' status and subsequent runs will result in the 'ok' status since the state is present as declared.
+When we run this playbook for the first time, it will install the package and result in a 'changed' status, and subsequent runs will result in the 'ok' status since the state is present as declared.

 [![Idempotency in action](ansible-idempotency.jpg "Idempotency in action")](ansible-idempotency.jpg)
 *Idempotency in action*

 ### 🎚️ Ansible Roles from Playbooks

 Roles can be used to take groups of tasks and objectify them, making them modular and reusable.
-What we've been writing in our playbooks are better used as roles, which can then be called be playbooks alone or alongside other roles.
+What I've been writing in the playbook examples here so far are better implemented as roles which can then be called in playbooks, giving playbooks greater flexibility and modularity.

 Roles are broken up into smaller pieces through the following directory structure: